-- This ferment works well with a vegetable starter, whey or kombucha.
+- This ferment works well with a vegetable starter (affiliate link,) cider vinegar or kombucha.
 Miso will add a bit of umami to your ketchup.

-- If you ferment in two 500 mL mason jars with airlocks or pickle-nipplelids, then you can try out two different types of starters.
+- If you ferment in two mason jars, then you can try out two different types of starters.
 Experimentation is always fun!